-The Top Maunakea Tours
+The Top Mauna Kea Tours

 The Big Island’s Maunakea has been a hot topic in recent times, undergoing everything from fierce protests to torrential rains to blankets of snow.
 But take away the commotion and what remains is the mountain Native Hawaiians deem the most sacred site in their North Pacific archipelago.

 Understandably so.
-Soaring 13,769 feet above sea level, it’s not only the highest peak in the Hawaiian Islands but, when measured from its underwater base, is also the tallest mountain on Earth.
+Soaring 13,769 feet above sea level, it’s not only the highest peak in the Hawaiian Islands but when measured from its underwater base, is also the tallest mountain on Earth.
 Physical attributes aside, it was and continues to be a sacrosanct place, and home to a number of Hawaiian deities.
-Its more common, contemporary spelling, Mauna Kea, translates to “White Mountain”—for the seasonal snow it sees—while “Maunakea,” as suggested by the University of Hawaii at Hilo’s School of Hawaiian Language, indicates the mountain of the Hawaiian deity, Wakea.
-Its majesty, its height, its remoteness, its dry air, and the clear, luminous sky that cradles it has rendered the dormant volcano one of the leading astronomical observation sites in the world.
+Maunakea’s more common, contemporary spelling, Mauna Kea, translates to “White Mountain”—for the seasonal snow it sees—while “Maunakea,” as suggested by the University of Hawaii at Hilo’s School of Hawaiian Language, indicates the mountain of the Hawaiian deity, Wakea.
+Its majesty, height, its remoteness, its dry air, and the clear, luminous sky that cradles it has rendered the dormant volcano one of the leading astronomical observation sites in the world.
 In addition to serving as the designated place of the proposed Thirty-Meter Telescope (TMT)—the cause of those aforementioned protests—it houses thirteen telescopes operated by astronomers from eleven different countries.
 In other words?
 The summit is the place to see the sky.

-As such, tours to its peak abound across the Big Island, offering budding astronomers, avid stargazers, and early risers a chance to get this close to heaven.
+As such, tours to Maunakea’s peak abound across the Big Island, offering budding astronomers, avid stargazers, and early risers a chance to get this close to heaven.
 Here are the top Maunakea Tours we’d recommend—and why you should toss a sweater into your suitcase now:

-Maunakea Summit & Stars/Hawaii Forest & Trail
+Maunakea Summit & Stars / Hawaii Forest & Trail

 Hawaii Forest & Trail was born from its co-founder’s belief that few visitors to Hawaii were given ample knowledge of the islands’ natural history.
 Combining his background in naturalism with his passion for the Aloha State, he created a tour company that would not only grant guests glimpses of Hawaii’s stunning scenery but also provide them with info on its culture, past, and geology.
 As one of the few outfits to establish relationships with private landowners, Hawaii Forest & Trail takes you to places that are otherwise inaccessible—including the location where you’ll savor a warm picnic dinner on their Maunakea Summit & Stars Tour.